Dead-Fish-Games/deadfish.games/umg.md

 ## Introduction

-The rules are simple: roll the die, play some cards, and get your pieces from one side of the board to the other.
+The rules are easy: roll the die, play some cards, and get your pieces from one side of the board to the other.

 Sounds simple enough, right?